SharanSMenon/sharan-blog/content/blog/2019-11-26-matrix-operations.md

 \end{pmatrix}
 $$

 It has 2 rows and 3 columns.
-To get an element inside a matrix, you write $a\[1, 2]$.
+To get an element inside a matrix, you write a[1, 2].
 This finds the element on the first row and the second column.
 In our case, it's 3.

 ## Addition of Matrices

-Lets do the first of 3 basic operations: Addition.
+Let's do the first of 3 basic operations: Addition.
 This is very simple.
 We will have matrices $a$ and $b$.
 We want to do $a +b$.
 To do that, we just add the corresponding elements.
-Lets take 2 matrices, $a$ and $b$.
+Let's take 2 matrices, $a$ and $b$.

 $$
 a=\begin{pmatrix}\